StarRocks/starrocks/docs/table_design/Data_distribution.md

 - How to set the number of buckets at table creation

-  - Method 1: automatically set the number of buckets (recommended)
+  - Method 1: automatically set the number of buckets

     Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.